Joseph II, Holy Roman Emperor: Death

 In the autumn of 1788, the Emperor returned to Vienna already unwell.
 The medical treatment he underwent immediately afterwards was of little use.
 "I cough, I spit, and I have difficulty breathing," he wrote to his brother Leopold.
-'I drink seltzer water and goat's milk, but I notice no improvement.
-This has been going on for eight months now.'
+"I drink seltzer water and goat's milk, but I notice no improvement.
+This has been going on for eight months now."
 It is now believed that the emperor suffered from exudative pulmonary tuberculosis.
-After months of relative wellbeing, his health deteriorated rapidly from January 1790 onwards.
+After months of relative well being, his health deteriorated rapidly from January 1790 onwards.
 Constant fever, coughing fits, shortness of breath and chest pains tormented the monarch, who was shadowed by death.
 On the night of 19–20 February 1790, Joseph was able to sleep for a few hours, apparently thanks to painkillers.
-At five o'clock in the morning, he woke up and asked for his confessor.
+At 5 a.m., he woke up and asked for his confessor.
 Five minutes later, he died.
-He was just under forty-nine years old.
-The Emperor was dressed in the uniform of a Field Marshal and, three days later, was buried in a plain copper coffin at the foot of his parents' magnificent Baroque coffins in the Kapuzinergruft in Vienna.
+He was just shy of 49 years old.
+The Emperor was dressed in the uniform of a field marshal and, three days later, was buried in a plain copper coffin at the foot of his parents' magnificent Baroque coffins in the Kapuzinergruft (imperial crypt) in Vienna.